fagan2888/image-classification-exercise/README.md

 # Exercise
 In this exercise we will build machine learning and deep learning models that will recognize images from the CIFAR-10 dataset.
+The plan is as follows:

+1. We load and visulize images from CIFAR-10 dataset.
+2. We do feautre extraction for CIFAR-10 images by means of transfer learning (use of pre-trained neural network).
+3. We visualize these features by embedding them in two dimensions.
+4. We train (and tune) SVM model on top of the features extracted by means of transfer learning.
+5. We evaluate the qulity of SVM model.
+We measure the accuracy of class prediction for images from the CIFAR-10 dataset.
+6. We check another variation of transfer learning.

 # 01 Visualize dataset
 First of all let's visualize the images from the CIFAR-10 collection.
 At the beginnig we download images from torchvision repository:
 ```